Skip to content

 Philippians 4:6

 Notice it says “everything”?
-That includes exams, tests, quizzes, and even that pop quiz your professor swears they never announced (we all know they did, but still).
+That includes exams, quizzes, and even that pop quiz your professor swears they never announced (they totally did).
+Person studying Bible verses while preparing for exams with peaceful morning light

 Powerful Prayers for Passing Exams